mlin/gfabase/README.md

 ### WIP for show &amp; tell, don't use yet

 `gfabase` is a command-line tool for random-access storage of [Graphical Fragment Assembly (GFA)](https://github.com/GFA-spec/GFA-spec) data.
 It imports a .gfa file into a compressed **.gfab** file, from which it can later access subgraphs quickly (without reading the whole .gfab), producing .gfa or .gfab.
-In addition to access by segments and links, .gfab can index each segment with supplied coordinate range(s) on linear reference sequences.
+In addition to access by segments and links, .gfab can index the segments by given coordinate range(s) on linear reference sequences.
 This facilitates navigation within *de novo* assemblies or [rGFA reference graphs](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md), with quick access to subgraphs connected to linear coordinate ranges.

 Effectively, .gfab is a new GFA-equivalent format with built-in compression and indexing.
 It is in fact a SQLite (+ [Genomics Extension](https://github.com/mlin/GenomicSQLite)) database populated with a [GFA-like schema](src/schema/GFA1.sql).
 Programmers have the option to access .gfab files directly using SQLite (+ Genomics Extension), without requiring `gfabase` nor even a low-level parser for .gfa/.gfab.